HR7Tech/hr7-python-to-agentic-ai/100-days-of-python/README.md

 ### What’s inside

-- 🟢 Beginner exercises – Learn the fundamentals of Python
+- 🟢 Beginner – Learn the fundamentals of Python

-- 🟡 Intermediate projects – Apply Python concepts in more challenging tasks
+- 🟡 Intermediate – Apply Python concepts in more challenging tasks

-- 🔵 Advanced projects – Complete complex exercises and mini-projects to master Python
+- 🔵 Advanced – Complete complex exercises and mini-projects to master Python

 This folder is designed to document my learning journey and provide practical Python examples for others to follow along.